lanl/JuliQAOA.jl/README.md

 A fast, flexible package for simulating the Quantum Alternating Operator Ansatz (QAOA).

+## MPS-JuliQAOA

+If you are interested in using MPS-JuliQAOA you can find it [here](https://github.com/lanl/JuliQAOA.jl/tree/mps).

 ## Documentation

 Please see our full documentation [here](https://lanl.github.io/JuliQAOA.jl/dev/).